 Select Video output > Video fidelity & overscan.

 Under the Display dropdown, select the HDMI option.

 Your screen is blank after you install a system update

 If you've just installed a system update and you see a blank screen, try the Xbox One System Update Solution.
 In step 1, select I AM EXPERIENCING A STARTUP ISSUE and then BLACK SCREEN in step 2.

 Request a repair

 If none of these solutions resolved the problem, your console may need to be serviced.
 Go to Device Support to submit a repair request:

-Under For which device? select your Xbox One console or register it.
+Select your Xbox One console or register it.

-Select Display Issue and select Next.
+From the Select issue type dropdown, select Display Issue and select Next.

 On the next page, explain the issue in the Describe your problem field, then select Next.